priolo/jon/README.md

 ![logo](./res/schema1.png)

-# Production-ready? {#production-ready}
+# Production
+PRODUCTION READY ??? mmm...
 "JON" is not a used library.
 I don't know a lot of use cases!
 I can tell you that I use it in three medium-sized professional projects.
 Furthermore JON is a VERY LIGHT lib.